IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/impex-cli.md

 - JSON Files for structured data

-  Wordpress content will be stored in JSON files.
+  WordPress content will be stored in JSON files.
 This gives you also the option to tranform the content locally before re-importing them somewehere else.

 - Blobs for attachments/media